 Another way I've seen word-based categorisation done is by using the

 SEARCH function.
 The formula ends up looking like this when you want to check for multiple words:

 That method will slow your machine to a halt with larger datasets.
-And it's also time-consuming and hard to manage, you have to copy and paste the formula repeatedly every time you want to search for another word.
+And it's also time-consuming and hard to manage.
+You have to copy and paste the formula repeatedly every time you search for another word.